G-RTOS/GeMRTOS/README.md

 -   Nios is a trademark of Intel Corporation or its subsidiaries.

--   Platform Designer is a trademark of Intel Corporation or its subsidiaries.

 All text, source code, figures and diagrams are exclusive property of Ricardo Cayssials.